EBELU/FittingFunctions2/README.md

 ## ***Miscellaneous***
 Miscellaneous functions included in the package that might be of some use.
 ### ```slice_spect```
-Slices arrays containing strictly increasing values, like a calibrated x-axis, based on the values in the array.
+Slices an array containing strictly increasing values, like a calibrated x-axis, based on the values in the array.
+More arrays of the same shape as the first array can be given and will also be sliced into the same shape as the first array.
 ```py
 slice_spect(spect, *args, low=None, high=None)
 ```